Improved Robustness and Safety for Pre-Adaptation of Meta Reinforcement Learning with Prior Regularization: Abstract

 \section{Abstract}

-The field of Meta Reinforcement Learning (Meta-RL) has seen substantial advancements recently.
-In particular, off-policy methods were developed to improve the data efficiency of Meta-RL techniques. \textit{Probabilistic embeddings for actor-critic RL} (PEARL) is currently one of the leading approaches for multi-MDP adaptation problems.
-A major drawback of many existing Meta-RL methods, including PEARL, is that they do not explicitly consider the safety of the prior policy when it is exposed to a new task for the very first time.
-This is very important for some real world applications, including field robots and Autonomous Vehicles (AVs).
-In this paper, we develop the PEARL PLUS (PEARL$^+$) algorithm, which optimizes the policy for both prior safety and posterior adaptation.
-Building on top of PEARL, our proposed PEARL$^+$ algorithm introduces a prior regularization term in the reward function and a new Q-network for recovering the state-action value with prior context assumption, to improve the robustness and safety of the trained network exposing to a new task for the first time.
-The performance of the PEARL$^+$ method is demonstrated by solving three safety-critical decision making problems related to robots and AVs, including two MuJoCo benchmark problems.
-From the simulation experiments, we show that the safety of the prior policy is significantly improved compared to that of the original PEARL method.
+Meta Reinforcement Learning (Meta-RL) has seen substantial advancements recently.
+In particular, off-policy methods were developed to improve the data efficiency of Meta-RL techniques. \textit{Probabilistic embeddings for actor-critic RL} (PEARL) is a leading approach for multi-MDP adaptation problems.
+A major drawback of many existing Meta-RL methods, including PEARL, is that they do not explicitly consider the safety of the prior policy when it is exposed to a new task for the first time.
+Safety is essential for many real world applications, including field robots and Autonomous Vehicles (AVs).
+In this paper, we develop the PEARL PLUS (PEARL$^+$) algorithm, which optimizes the policy for both prior (pre-adaptation) safety and posterior (after-adaptation) performance.
+Building on top of PEARL, our proposed PEARL$^+$ algorithm introduces a prior regularization term in the reward function and a new Q-network for recovering the state-action value under prior context assumptions, to improve the robustness to task distribution shift and safety of the trained network exposed to a new task for the first time.
+The performance of PEARL$^+$ is validated by solving three safety-critical problems related to robots and AVs, including two MuJoCo benchmark problems.
+From the simulation experiments, we show that safety of the prior policy is significantly improved and more robust to task distribution shift compared to PEARL.